-At DPS, llc, all work will be completed in a substantial workmanlike manner according to standard practices.
+At DPS, LLC, all work will be completed in a substantial workmanlike manner according to standard practices.
 We work very closely with our concrete producers and material suppliers to provide you with the highest quality projects.
 We take great pride in our work and will do everything we can to satisfy you as a customer.
-However, all of our concrete work is created by humans and even under the closest supervision possible, small imperfections can and will be expected.
+However, all our concrete work is created by humans and even under the closest supervision possible, small imperfections can and will be expected.
 Despite the skills of our workmanship, the quality of our materials and the strength and durability of concrete, our product is not without its inherent flaws.
 The information that follows provides some of the common issues that you can expect when working with concrete and provides suggestions on customer care and usage.
-If we are presented with an issue that exceeds the regular industry standard, we may repair or replace, as determined at the sole discretion of DPS, llc.
-Notice is given that all repairs are promised to return the subject to it's as built integrity - not to its as-built appearance.
+If we are presented with an issue that exceeds the regular industry standard, we may repair or replace, as determined at the sole discretion of DPS, LLC.
+Notice is given that all repairs are promised to return the subject to its built integrity - not to its as-built appearance.
 No warranty is expressed/implied regarding the cosmetics of the repair.
-The subject's appearance will be considered secondary to it's long term functionality and durability.
+The subject's appearance will be considered secondary to its long-term functionality and durability.

 This warranty does not apply to, and is waived by the customer as to, any construction work that has been subjected to an accident, misuse and/or abuse, nor does it apply to any construction work that has been modified, altered, defaced, and/or had repairs made/attempted by the customer or others.

 This Limited Workmanship Warranty expires one year from the date of completion of the project.